New use for old wicker material

 Paper rush stool in checkerboard pattern

-A while back a customer brought in this small footstool that had been woven in a checkerboard pattern, using #4 paper fibre rush.
-It was in sad shape and needed the seat replaced, as you can see.
+A while back a customer brought in this darling little footstool that had been woven in a checkerboard pattern, using #4 paper fibre rush.
+He wanted it repaired so his grandchildren could enjoy using it again.

-checkerboard paper rush stool bottom
+Bottom of checkerboard paper rush stool before replacement.

 Bottom of paper rush checkerboard footstool

-I have done this pattern before, but had a roll of some paper wicker braid sitting there on my workbench and with the customer’s permission, decided a different look with a different material might be a nice touch.
+With the customer’s permission, I decided that a different look with a different material might be a really nice touch.

-checkerboard paper wicker braid stool
+Checkerboard paper wicker braid stool finished.

 Weaving finished on checkerboard paper rush braid stool